mariamji19-DataFairy/ChessBI/docs/stack.md

 - ❌ Vendor lock-in to GitHub
 - ❌ Limited to 2000 minutes/month on free tier (sufficient for this project)

-## Why This Stack is Portfolio-Strong
+## Why This Stack Demonstrates Professional Quality

 ### Demonstrates Modern Analytics Engineering